chiemeliecoder/Computersystems-monorepo/A7/readme.md

 struct block{
- size_t size; //the size of the block int free; //This flag is used to know whether the block described by the metadata structure. struct block *next; //Pointer to the next metadata
+ size_t size; //the size of the block int free; //This flag is used to know whether the block described by the metadata structure.It is set to 1 when free and 0 when not free struct block *next; //Pointer to the next metadata

 };